Wednesday, 27 May 2026

 Kuliyat-e Divan-e Shams (poems of Rumi cycle)

-I was proud of myself not only because I found "Kuliyat-e Divan-e Shams" without help, but also because the author of "Kuliyat" not Rumi, but ostensibly one Jalaluddin Balkhi (and I knew it was the same person).
+I was proud of myself not only because I found "Kuliyat-e Divan-e Shams" without help, but also because the author of "Kuliyat" was not Rumi, but ostensibly one Jalaluddin Balkhi (and I knew it was the same person).

 The book was published in Iran and the Iranians don't like to call him Rumi.
 The name "Rumi" suggests that he came from Rum, which is a Persian name for Anatolia, then newly conquered by Turks.
 So this name suggests that he was somehow Turkish (which is what the Turks claim).
 But of course Rumi wrote in Persian, he is considered one of the greatest poets of that language; how could he be a Turk?
 However, Rumi was born in Balkh, which now is in Afghanistan but at least it is a Pesrian-speaking town.
 Let's call him Balkhi, then.